martindrlik/goSDL/README.md

 libSDL is another SDL bindings for Go programming language.

 ## Goals

 - To have fun
 - Idiomatic Go (no Get prefix for getters, for instance)
-- Simple (once figured, surplus will be removed)
+- Simple (the most beneficial and the most difficult to achieve)